Weather and Climate in Mombasa: Best Time to Visit

 The weather in Mombasa is similar to that in Kenya and, more specifically, the East African coast, although Mombasa tends to be more humid

-Overview of Mombasa’s Climate
+Overview of Mombasa’s climate

 Mombasa has a tropical climate that is affected by its proximity to the Indian Ocean and its location near the equator.
 The city experiences warm temperatures throughout the year, with very little seasonal variation compared to inland areas of Kenya.
 The average daytime temperature is typically between 28°C and 32°C, while nighttime temperatures remain comfortably warm and rarely fall below 22°C.